 • Doctoral

-Additional Information: Higher level proficiency may be necessary depending on the requirements of the proposed project.
-Applicants should include in the Language Self-Evaluation plans for language study between time of application and the commencement of the grant.
-A Foreign Language Evaluation by a college-level Spanish language instructor is required.
+Additional Information: A higher level of Spanish proficiency may be required depending on the specific needs of the proposed project.
+Applicants should include a plan for language study in their Language Self-Evaluation, outlining any steps they intend to take between the time of application and the start of the grant.
+Additionally, a Foreign Language Evaluation from a college-level Spanish language instructor is recommended.

 Fulbright Proposal Types